RuiAreiasMAT/mat.tap.query.api/docs/Authorization.md

 ## Authorization of request

 After getting a token from the server you have to use it in each request of the API putting it as a parameter in the Header of each call.
-The parameter name to use is ```Authorization``` and the value is keyword **"Bearer"** followed by a space and the **Token** string.
+The parameter name to use is ```Authorization``` and the value is keyword **"bearer"** followed by a space and the **Token** string.

 <img src="Authorization2.png" alt="drawing" width="80%"/>